grafana/plugin-tools/docusaurus/docs/e2e-test-a-plugin/setup-resources.md

 #### `readProvisionedDataSource` fixture

 The `readProvisionedDataSource` fixture allows you to read a file from your plugin's `provisioning/datasources` folder.
-This gives you typings and it also allows you to keep data source configuration datas in one place.
+This gives you typings and it also allows you to keep data source configuration in one place.

 ```ts title="configEditor.spec.ts"
 const datasource = readProvisionedDataSource<JsonData, SecureJsonData>({ fileName: 'datasources.yml' });